 Want to know how best to control weeds or insects?
 Curious about the best time to plant vegetables or which shrubs or perennials will thrive in your yard?
 Interested in the mysteries of fertilizers?
-How about training in the correct way to prune fruit trees and roses?
+Do you want training in the correct way to prune fruit trees and roses?
 Love the Tulip Festival at Thanksgiving Point?

 Become a Master Gardener!

 Master Gardeners are trained volunteers willing to share their time and expertise to help folks in their community garden more successfully.
 The Master Gardener Program is part of the educational outreach of USU Cooperative Extension.
-Each year classes are held throughout the state, including Thanksgiving Point in Lehi.
+Each year classes are held throughout the state, including at Thanksgiving Point in Lehi.
 Avid gardeners meet weekly for instruction.
 Each potential Master Gardener completes at least 40 hours of volunteer work in the community.
 This volunteer work may include talks, demonstrations, teaching classes, diagnosing plant problems, answering gardening questions, and volunteering at Thanksgiving Point, the County Fair and Farm Field Days.

 If you love gardening and want to share your passion, sign up for the Master Gardener Program.
 Get on the waiting list now because the classes fill up very fast.
 There’s no obligation to be on the list; you’ll just get first dibs on a spot in these very popular classes.